samvel1024/kbct/readme.md

         semicolon: end
 ```

 [Here](https://github.com/samvel1024/kbct/blob/master/Cargo.lock) you can find all the available key names to use in the configuration.
-Essentially those are taken from Linux API [headers]([linux/input-event-codes.h at master · torvalds/linux · GitHub](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h)).
+Essentially those are taken from Linux API [headers](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).

 In order to list all the available keyboard devices and their respective names run the following.